 MEMEX project from DARPA.
 Its initial goal was to use search technology to help fight human trafficking, as they identified this as a serious problem to solve.
 The secondary goal of this project was identified as to improve the search mechanisms and tools that are used today.
 Semantic search could help the improvement.

+Gostava de ver aplicações a outras àreas de domínio, por exemplo cybersecurity, ou outros...